Retirement Planning Tip for the Self-Employed: Don’t Make My Mistake

 The benefits of the SIMPLE is they’re fairly easy to set up and they are very flexible.
 The main drawback is that accounts must be opened by October 1 of each year as well as a lower contribution limit than that of the SEP IRA and Solo 401k.

 So, as you can see there are several options to look at when you’re saving for retirement while being self-employed, with the SEP and Solo 401k being the most common.
 That said, there are other options out there, but these are generally the most common retirement saving vehicles for someone that is self-employed.
+The nice thing is that most online brokerages offer all of these accounts and should be fairly straightforward to set up.

 What We Chose